-On my list of qualities that make a location great for photography, the Hawaiian Islands check the most important boxes: dramatic scenery, unique subjects, diverse terrain, and consistently great skies.
-Unfortunately, photographers and tourists aren’t a great mix, and the very qualities that make Hawaii great to photograph also make it great for vacations.
+On my list of qualities that make a location great for photography, the Hawaiian Islands check the most important boxes: dramatic and diverse scenery, unique subjects, and consistently great skies.
+Unfortunately, photographers and tourists aren’t a great mix, and the beauty that makes Hawaii great to photograph also makes it great for vacations.
 Throw in year-round t-shirt and flip-flop weather, and you can see why most of Hawaii is teeming with people.

 After extensive (and ongoing) research throughout Hawaii (it’s a tough job, but….), I’ve found that the very qualities that make the Hilo side of the Big Island especially photogenic, even by Hawaii standards, make it less appealing to tourists.
-The frequent rain (Hilo is the wettest city in the United States) that drives tourists back to their hotels also means especially lush forests and abundant waterfalls, while the area’s rugged volcanic coastline, quite poor for swimming and sunbathing, are simply made for photography.
+The frequent rain (Hilo is the wettest city in the United States) that drives tourists back to their hotels also means lush forests and abundant waterfalls, while the area’s rugged volcanic coastline, quite poor for swimming and sunbathing, produce rugged coastline, tide pools, and crashing surf that’s simply made for photography.

-Scenery abounds all across the Big Island, but I’ve found that the best combination of world-class scenery and relatively few tourists is near Hilo, along Highway 19 north to Laupahoehoe Point, the Puna District surrounding Highways 130, 132, and (especially) 137, and Hawaii Volcanoes National Park, on Highway 11 west.
+Scenery abounds all across the Big Island, but I’ve found that the best combination of world-class scenery and relatively few tourists is near Hilo.
+So rather than including locations with which I’m less familiar, I’m going to limit my suggestions to the region of the Big Island that I believe to be the best to photograph, the area within a 1-hour radius of Hilo: north on Highway 19 to Laupahoehoe Point; the Puna Coast surrounding Highways 130, 132, and (especially) 137; and Hawaii Volcanoes National Park.

 North of Hilo